KISMED-TUDa/ai_med_evaluation/README.md

-# ai_med_evaluation
-Evaluation System of the AI in Medicine Challenge
+# Evaluation System of the AI in Medicine Challenge